History of the Jews in Białystok: Polish People's Republic

 In Białystok, the place where the March accidents and their consequences became most felt was the Medical Academy.
-The victim of the anti-Semitic purge was professor Jakub Chlebowski, then the head of the 2nd Internal Medicine Clinic of the Medical Academy (in 1959-1962 the rector of this university).
+The victim of the antisemitic purge was professor Jakub Chlebowski, then the head of the 2nd Internal Medicine Clinic of the Medical Academy (in 1959–1962 the rector of this university).
 In March 1968, pro-Israel and pro-American statements were pointed out to him.
 Justifying the harmful effect on student youth, the rector Ludwik Komczyński made the request to remove him from the position of head of the clinic.
 On October 16, 1968 left for Holon, Israel, where he died of an accident in the following year.
 In the same year, professor Janusz Lesiński, head of the Dermatology Clinic, also lost his job at the Medical Academy on the wave of anti-Jewish purges.
 He was one of the organizers of dermatological treatment in the region, he conducted research on venereal diseases.

 In March 1969, the SB detained in Białystok Marek Trokenheim, a former student of the University of Warsaw, who "while preparing for his trip to Israel, prepared, with the intention of deporting in hostile cells, materials on last year's events in March and the problems of the Jewish national minority in the Polish People's Republic".
 He eventually left to Denmark, was editor of Stockholm's "Polish News" and the vice president of the Congress of Poles in Sweden.
 Another case was of Sonia Rogowska, former head of the department of the Provincial Public Security Office.
 In 1968 she was removed from the PZPR.
 She was accused of supporting Israel's aggression and speaking hostile to the government of Communist Poland and the Soviet Union as well as for talking about discrimination against Jews in Poland, defending those removed from the party, and allowing her daughter to wear a Star of David badge.
 She eventually emigrated to Israel in 1981.

 By the end of 1968 ten permits to travel to Israel were issued in Białystok.
 The following year, 58 people received such consent, and in 1970 only 25.
 In this group there were 3 members of the Polish United Workers' Party and 32 non-partisans, 17 representatives of the intelligentsia and 18 workers, 5 people with higher education, 11 with secondary education and 19 with primary education.
 It is difficult to get precise data on the emigration of Jews from Białystok, because after the March events official documents did not mention Jewish nationality, there were almost no Jewish institutions in the city that would keep such records, and many people "resigned" from their Jewishness, e.g. after the war did not return to its identity, displacing it or deliberately making such decisions.